By François-Pierre Martin, Researcher at Nestlé Institute of Health Sciences

 With two children of my own, I worry whether they will grow normally to become healthy adults.
 So I am proud that our work is helping us to better understand these differences, and the opportunities they open up to better understand children’s metabolic and nutritional needs.

 Using this knowledge to decipher what is crucial for healthy growth supports Nestlé’s 2030 ambition to help 50 million children lead healthier lives.
-It’s just one of the ways we at Nestlé are enhancing quality of life and contributing to a healthier future.
+It’s just one of the ways we at Nestlé are unlocking the power of food to enhance quality of life for everyone, today and for generations to come.